-JOHNNY It's too late.
-All the contracts have been signed, they're almost ready to shoot.
+"It's too late, all the contracts have been signed.
+The picture starts in a week.

-DON CORLEONE I'll make him an offer he can't refuse.
+-----I'll make him an offer he can't refuse ...

-He takes JOHNNY to the door, pinching his cheek hard enough to hurt.
+He takes Johnny to the door, pinching his cheek hard enough to hurt.

-DON CORLEONE Now go back to the party and leave it to me.
+... now go back to the party and leave everything to me.

 He closes the door, smiling to himself.
-Turns to HAGEN.
+Turns to Hagen.

-DON CORLEONE When does my daughter leave with her bridegroom?
+DOW CORLEONE When does my daughter leave with her bridgroom?

-HAGEN They'll cut the cake in a few minutes...leave right after that.
+Right after they cut the cake... in a few minutes.
 Your new son-in-law, do we give him something important?